-Once you've chosen your topic and an angle for your argument, think about words, phrases and concepts that describe or apply to your topic.
-For example, if you've chosen to write about which smartphones people should use, some of your key words might include:
+Once you've chosen an issue and thought about your point of view, think about words, phrases and concepts that describe or apply to your topic.
+For example, if you've chosen to write about whether Facebook should do more to prevent fake news, some of your key words might include:

 You should also consider whether any of these key words or phrases have synonyms or related concepts:

 |Fake news||Misinformation, disinformation, false content, fraudulent content, hoax news, clickbait|